 8. Travel showed me the other side —

 India has many cultures, religions, and strong social and family constraints.
 We are known to make a big deal out of everything.
-But the social norms of the western world are more liberating.
-I drank and discussed the intricacies of my life with my Chilean host mother but I cannot even imagine doing the same with my own mother.
-Leave drinking I cannot even talk to her about being drunk.
+But the social norms of the western world are liberating.
+I discussed the intricacies of my life with my Chilean host mother over wine, but I cannot even imagine doing the same with my mother.

 Rather than thinking about what is right and wrong all the time, some cultures allow you to really live.
 I was a different version of myself in South America and no matter how much I try, I cannot live like that on the outside in India.

-9. Travel taught me to look at things with a fresh outlook —
+9. Travel taught me to look at life with a fresh outlook —

 In South America, after having pecked you on the cheek, everyone asks if you slept well.
 Then they ask you to make the most of the day and to stay safe.
 You walk out of the house with good thoughts and warm hugs and kisses and feel loved and relaxed.